codex-storage/codex-storage-proofs-circuits/workflow/README.md

 The workflow described below is implemented with shell scripts in this directory.
 So the below is more like an explanation.

-The run the full workflow:
+To run the full workflow:

 - set the parameters by editing `params.sh`
 - run `setup.sh` to do the circuit-specific setup